Michaelpwoo/News/README.md

 # What I like about the project?
 (3 - 4 hours)

-The project is based on the Clean Code Architecture with MVVM + Combine.
+The project is based on the Clean Architecture with MVVM + Combine.
 It is essentially broken down into 3 layers.

 Data Layer: low level module like networking, local storage, etc..